 HCAD Property Search

-On the HCAD site, you can search on three different levels dependent on your preferred search granularity.
+The HCAD site offers three different levels of search granularity.
 You can run a Quick Search, a Real Property Search, or a Real Property Search Advanced.

-Running a Quick Search is the simplest way to search for properties on the HCAD site.
-Upon entering the Quick Search page, you can choose between searching by account number, by address, or by the name of the property owner.
+Running a Quick Search is the simplest way to look up properties on the HCAD site.
+Upon entering the Quick Search page, you can choose between searching by account, address, or owner name.

 To search by address, simply click the Search By Address button at the top of the search bar.
-Here, you again have to start by entering a tax year.
-Once you’ve done so, you can enter the street name and number into the search bar, and click Search.
+Here, once again you start by choosing a tax year.
+Next, you enter the street number and name into the corresponding search bars, and click Search.

-To search by owner name, again simply click into the Search By Owner Name tab, and first select a tax year.
-From there, you need to enter the last name, followed by the first initial of a property owner, specifically without a comma included.
+To search by owner name, again simply select the Search By Owner Name option, and select a tax year.
+Then, you need to enter the last name and first initial of a property owner, without using a comma.

-Once you search for a specific account number, address, or owner name, you’ll be taken straight to the information page of that property, where you can find everything from ownership history, to building information, valuations, and more.
+Once you search for a specific account number, address, or owner name, you’ll be taken to the profile page for that property, where you can find details such as ownership history, building information, valuations, and more.

-From the information page, you can also search nearby properties, properties with the same street name, and properties with similar owner names.
+At the top of the information page, there are also shortcuts that allow you to search nearby addresses, properties with the same street name, and similar owner names.

 Real Property Search

-The next way to search on HCAD’s site is to run a Real Property Search.
-For the most part, a Real Property Search is the same as a Quick Search, with only a few functional differences.
+The second way to use the HCAD site is to run a Real Property Search.
+For the most part, this option is very similar to the Quick Search, with only a few functional differences.

-Here, you can also start your search with one of the same three criteria – account number, address, or property owner name.
-To do so, enter the Real Property Records search page, and select which piece of information you’d like to search by.
+Here, you can also search by account number, address, or property owner name.
+To get started, enter the Real Property Records search page, and select the search option you would like to use.

-After you select one of the three options, you’ll be taken to a page similar to that of Quick Search.
-From here, you can enter the necessary information as you would above.
+Once you click on the option of your choice, you’ll be taken to a search interface similar to that of Quick Search.
+Here, you can enter your search parameters as you would above.

-When running a Quick Search, for example, the search bar remains at the top of the page, even as you’re looking at property information:
+It is also worth noting that when running a Quick Search the search bar remains at the top of the results page, even as you’re scrolling through the property information:

-The information available on each property page is the same no matter how you get there, however, so choosing between Quick Search and Real Property Search is merely a matter of preference, and a matter of prior knowledge on a property.
+The information presented on each property page is the same no matter how you get there, so choosing between Quick Search and Real Property Search is merely a matter of preference.

-If there are no results for what you’ve entered in your search, HCAD will present you with the option to jump into an advanced search to help you add more details to your search and better hone in on your desired property.
+If there are no results for your query, HCAD will give you the option to jump into the advanced search interface where you can add more details to your search and better hone in on the property you are after.

 Real Property Search Advanced

-A Real Property Advanced Search is by far the most granular and detailed way that you can run an HCAD property search.
-Even at a glance, the search page for an advanced search is much more extensive than any other.
+The Real Property Advanced Search is the most granular and detailed way to run an HCAD property search.
+Even at a glance, the advanced search interface is much more extensive than the ones we discussed so far.

-On this page, to search by address, you can enter any combination of a street name, street number, and zip code.
-To search by owner name, add the last name and first name or initial of your the property owner.
+Here, to search by address, you can enter any combination of a street name, street number, and zip code.
+To search by owner name, add the last name and first name or initial of the property owner.

-Many of the most granular search criteria on this page are property-level pieces of information.
-You can run a search by property-level data such as building-style code, land code, neighborhood number, school district, total value, total value range, total square footage, and total square footage range.
-You can add any combination of these filters to search with less or more granularity.
+Many of the most granular advanced search options are property-level data such as building-style code, land code, neighborhood number, school district, total value, total value range, total square footage, and total square footage range.
+You can add any combination of these filters to adjust the granularity of your search.

 Most of the search filters can be added by simply typing in the necessary information.
-Tax year, school district, and the range-based filters, however, can all be added by selecting from a dropdown.
+Tax year, school district, and the range-based filters can be selected from a dropdown.

-Once you’ve added all of your search filters, you can choose how you want your results to be ordered (by account number, street address, or owner name), and click Search.
+Once you’ve added all your desired search filters, you can choose whether you want your results to be ordered by account number, street address, or owner name, and click Search.

 HCAD Property Records

-There is still quite a bit to digest once you’ve landed on a property information page.
-Each individual property page includes ownership, land, and building-level data.
+There is quite a bit of information to digest once you’ve landed on the property details page, which features ownership, land, and building-level data.

-The top of the page includes a broad-level overview of the property.
-The first section includes ownership information, as well as general land and building-level data.
+At the top of the page you will see a broad overview of the property, including ownership information, as well as general land and building-level data.

 The first thing you’ll see is the current property owner’s name and mailing address.
-Next to it, you’ll see the property’s address and legal description.
+Next to it, you’ll find the property’s address and legal description.

-There are more granular sections of land and building data further down the page.
+There are even more granular sections of land and building data further down the page.

-HCAD’s valuation data includes a property’s value for the two most recent years, broken down into land, improvement, and total valuations.
-There is also an option to click and view a property’s five year valuation history.
+HCAD’s valuation data includes the property value for the two most recent years, broken down into land, improvements, and total valuation.
+There is also an option to view older valuations by clicking on the 5-Year Value History link.

 Land and Building Information

-The next section includes more detailed land and building-level information, from land use, unit type, number of units, and price per unit, to year built, building type, building style, and other information on the building’s functionality, like plumbing, heating, and on.
-This section is focused on a property’s overall usage and functionality.
+The next section includes more detailed land and building-level information, such as land use, unit type, number of units, price per unit, year built, building type, building style, and other specifics on the building’s systems, like plumbing, heating, and so on.

-Essentially, as you work your way through a property information page, the data becomes more and more granular as you get closer to the bottom of the page.
+Essentially, as you work your way through a property information page, you will first see the main details followed by more and more granular data towards the bottom.

 HCAD Parcel Viewer

-Another feature available on the HCAD website is their online parcel viewer.
-Here, users can see and search the entire county with an aerial view map.
-Users can pan freely across the map, zooming in and out to view specific areas of land.
+Another noteworthy feature of the HCAD website is the online parcel viewer.
+Here, visitors can use an aerial view map to look up properties throughout the entire county.
+Users can navigate the map by panning, and zooming in and out to view specific areas.

-Other parcel viewer tools include the ability to find your current location to see nearby properties (if you are within Harris County, of course), and the ability to change the map view, from road map, to parcel map, to earth view.
+Other parcel viewer tools include the ability to detect your current location to see nearby properties (if you are within Harris County, of course), and the option to toggle between parcel, road, aerial, and ESRI view.

-To take your parcel view on the go, you can also print the map just how it sits on the screen by using the Create Map tool, represented by the printer icon in the upper right corner of the page.
+You can also print the current view of the map by using the Create Map tool, represented by the printer icon in the upper right corner of the page.